Romanian philosophy: The Interbellum School

-Methodologically, Noica can be considered, paradoxically, an anti-Hegelian Hegelian.
-He revises Hegelian dialectics, accused explicitly by Noica of being dominated by the "ethos of neutrality".
+Noica revised Hegelian dialectics, accused explicitly by Noica of being dominated by the "ethos of neutrality".
 In Hegelian logic, Noica contends, Hegel himself must intervene in order to give the concepts the necessary impetus for their movement.
 They do not have in themselves the power to move dialectically.
 Noica considers that dialectics is circular and tetradic.
 The scheme thesis – antithesis – synthesis is replaced by him with the rival scheme theme – anti-theme – thesis – theme (refound).
 The spirit, Noica says, begins not with a thesis, but with a thematic horizon in which it moves, and into which it digs repeatedly, going more and more toward the intimacy of this horizon.
 Several of Noica's peculiar paradoxical concepts, which allow him to articulate his views on dialectics, are difficult to comprehend, and require much sympathy from the reader: "the non-limiting limitation", "the opening closure" etc.

-Noica's philosophy is also concerned with the problem of reason and the problem of the individual.
-He redefines reason as "the conscience of the becoming in-to being".
+Noica's philosophy was also concerned with the problem of reason and the problem of the individual.
+He redefined reason as "the conscience of the becoming in-to being".
 The philosopher wanted to save the individual from "the tyranny of the general", to give to the individual an "ontological dignity".
 He was deeply disturbed by the image of the individual as a simple instance of something general, as a simple particular case of a general rule.
 But he also intended to maintain the reality of the general natures, not wanting to reduce them to mere collections or classes of individuals.
 Thus, he rejected both Platonic realism, and nominalism of all kinds.
-Instead of choosing between nominalism and realism, he proposes a third version, which insists on the solidarity existent between the individual and the general, linked by their determinations.
+Instead of choosing between nominalism and realism, he proposed a third version, which insists on the solidarity existent between the individual and the general, linked by their determinations.
 His triangle I-D-G forms thus an irreducible unity, reminiscent of Peirce's triad.

 Constantin Noica formed around him an unofficial school of philosophy, based at Păltiniș, a mountain location where he spent his last living years.
 Păltiniș became a place of pilgrimage for young Romanian intellectuals, who went there in search of a spiritual mentor.
-Noica became thus a kind of national institution with an influence unequalled by any other intellectual figure before or after him.
 He imposed to his disciples the intensive study of Greek and German, and he asked them to approach "cultures", not authors and certainly not isolated books.
-He had an effervescent activity of translation, initiating in collaboration with Petru Creția the integral edition of Plato in Romanian.
+He initiated in collaboration with Petru Creția the integral edition of Plato in Romanian.
 He also translated from neo-Platonic Aristotelian commentators, Dexippus, Ammonius, Porphyry and others.
 He contributed to the translation of Kant's Critique of Judgement, and he translated from Chorydaleus, the Introduction to logic and the Commentary to Metaphysics.
-He himself wrote commentaries and interpretations of Plato, Aristotle, and Hegel, and encouraged the introduction of Heidegger's writings.
-He was by far the most brilliant philosopher of post-war Romania.
+He also wrote commentaries and interpretations of Plato, Aristotle, and Hegel, and encouraged the introduction of Heidegger's writings.